tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ---
-title: "Pandas for data manipulation in Python"
+title: "Pandas for Data Manipulation in Python"
 description: "Master data manipulation and analysis in Python with the pandas library."
 keywords: "python, data science, data, programming, manipulation, analysis, tutorial"
 draft: false